ebots-hung/CarND-Path-Planning-Project/README.md

 4. **Car does not have collisions.**: Within all the driving tests, the car did not have any collisions.

-5. **The car stays in its lane, except for the time between changing lanes.**: Based on the intenteded behavior, the car was always staying in its lane, except when doing a lane change due to a vehicle which is obstructing the traffic flow in front of it, or when it is on the left or right side, and it is safe to go back to the middle lane.
+5. **The car stays in its lane, except for the time between changing lanes.**: the car was always staying in its lane, except when doing a lane change due to a vehicle which is blocking the traffic flow in front of it.

-6. **The car is able to change lanes.**: The car was able to change lanes smoothly to left or right, when there is a vehicle in the front obstructing the traffic flow, or when it is returning back to the middle lane (if it is safe).
+6. **The car is able to change lanes.**: The car was able to change lanes smoothly to left or right, when there is a vehicle in the front obstructing the traffic flow.

 ## Reference
 Project is using Cubic Spline interpolation library for smooth trajectory creation.